Back

 All students—including those from low-income families—deserve the opportunity to participate in AP.

-• 13 states and the District of Columbia that fully funded AP Exams for all low-income, public school students only.
+• 12 states and the District of Columbia that fully funded AP Exams for all low-income, public school students.

 • 15 states that provided partial funding for AP Exams for low-income students.

-In states that provided funding, students received on average a $45 per exam state subsidy in 2023—up by $7 over 2021.
-Alongside the $34 AP Fee Reduction, the resulting fee charged to students was $8 per exam.
+In states that provided funding, students received on average a $48 per-exam state subsidy in 2024—up by $3 over 2023.
+Alongside the $36 AP Fee Reduction, the average remaining fee charged to students was $5 per exam.

-State and district leaders are encouraged to announce support for the AP Program as early as possible in the academic year.
+State and district leaders are encouraged to announce financial support for the AP Exams as early as possible in the academic year.
 An early commitment communicates a strong assurance to students and has proved to increase AP participation rates and narrow equity gaps.